 The second part of our ‘Grand Montenegro Tour‘ excursion took us to Budva.
 With a backdrop of dramatic mountains, colourful harbour and a fortified Stari Grad (old town) it’s the prettiest of tiny towns and one of the most popular on Montenegro’s coast.

-Budva was one of the last Venetian outposts and there are many clues to the 400 years of Venetian rule in the 15th century within the walls of the Medieval fortress encircling the town.
+Budva was one of the last Venetian outposts.
+Look closely and you’ll discover many clues to the 400 years of Venetian rule within the walls of the Medieval fortress encircling the town.
 In contrast, the narrow alleyways and squares are filled with modern boutiques, bars and restaurants.
 So, what’s to see?
 Let me show you Budva in photos…